assemblyco/CodingStandards/README.md

         }

 3. Do not exceed lines longer than the projects margin either 120 or 80.
 Break up lines of code where the language allows it.
 This stays true for mac languages swift and objective C as well.
 Even if Xcode has automatic line wrapping.
-4. Add white space where it makes sense in functions, to add to readability.
-Declare all your variables at the top of your function as if you were writing C. All variable declerations go at the top.

-        function aFunction() {
-            var decleration1;
-            var decleration2;

-            // Do something
-        }

-5. Tabs VS. Spaces.
+4. Tabs VS. Spaces.
 Prefer tabs as they are easier to maintain.
 Your indentation should follow the block of code you are writing.
 Proper indentation is highly important.
 Regardless spaces can be used in place of tabs.
 Use four spaces if you do.
 Use spaces if your IDE supports them.
 Be consitant with which ever you choose to use.

+5. Method and Param naming: Use cammel case vs. underscore speration of parameters and variable names.
+Don't underscore the beginning of a private method.
+Ie. _superSecret or __superSuperSecret.
+Don't put m at the beginning of a variable. mBeautifulVariable.

 #### Code Design